Windows 11 23H2 new features and changes (September 2023 update)

 Presence Sensing settings

-Furthermore, Wake-on Approach, Lock-on Leave, and Adaptive Dimming are part of Presence Sensing and can now be enabled through the out-of-box experience setup process when choosing your privacy settings for your device.
+Furthermore, Wake-on Approach, Lock-on Leave, and Adaptive Dimming are part of the Presence Sensing experience and can be enabled through the out-of-box experience setup process when choosing your privacy settings for your device.

-On Settings > System > Power & battery, the company is updating the “Energy recommendations” page with two new options to configure dark mode and adjust the refresh rate to conserve energy.
+On Settings > System > Power & battery, the company updates the “Energy recommendations” page with two new options to configure dark mode and adjust the refresh rate to conserve energy.

 New energy recommendations